Gagniuc/Binary-metamorphosis/README.md

 | 15     | 1111   | F           |

-This means an 8-bit binary number can be written using only two different hex digits - one hex digit for each nibble (or group of 4-bits).
-It is much easier to write numbers as hex than to write them as binary numbers.

-For example:

-11010100 in binary would be D4 in hex
-FFFF3 in hex would be 11111111111111110011 in binary
+It is much less time consuming to write numbers as hex than to write them as binary numbers.
+An 8-bit binary number can be written using only two different hex digits, one hex digit for each group of 4-bits.
+An 16-bit binary number can be written using only four different hex digits, and so on.
+For example, an 8-bit binary number like 10100101 would be A5 in hex.
+An 16-bit binary number like 1011110001101110 would be BC6E in hex.
+To continue with the exemplification, a hex representation like CCCCC7 would be 110011001100110011000111 in binary.